Network policy

 Egress cross-project traffic network policy

 When you grant an ingress cross-project traffic policy to enable workloads in one project, PROJECT_1, to allow connections from workloads in another project, PROJECT_2, this also grants the return traffic for the same flows.
-Therefore, you don't need an egress cross-project traffic network policy.
+Therefore, you do not need an egress cross-project traffic network policy.

 Cross-organization traffic